zbluee/algo-ds/Queue/README.md

 ### • Circular Queue

- `Queue` class that supports standard queue operations such as enqueue, dequeue, and peek.
-The class uses a list to store the elements and has additional methods to check if the queue is empty, clear the queue, and provide iterator and length functionality.
+The `CircularQueue` class is a Python implementation of a circular queue data structure.
+It supports the basic operations of enqueue, dequeue, peek, clear, and checking if the queue is empty or full.
+It uses a circular buffer to achieve constant-time enqueue and dequeue operations.

 | Method | Description | Time Complexity | Space Complexity |
 | ------ | ----------- | --------------- | ---------------- |